Almost all business owners hate Yelp, but they understand its power.

 On-site and off-site user generated reviews both matter, and they both influence each other when it comes to conversions.

-On-site reviews are awesome, too – both for the company and the shopper.
+On-site reviews are awesome, too—for the company and the shopper.
 Who doesn’t love seeing that their Uber driver is rated a 4.9/5?
 Similarly, I’m sure Uber drivers that pick me up are happy to note I’ve got a shining 4.93 passenger rating:

-Reviews bring about a sort of crowdsourced meritocracy, especially when the reviews reach higher quantities.
-The ebbs and flows even out, and you get a pretty good average to base your opinion off of.
+Reviews foster a sort of crowd-sourced meritocracy, especially when the reviews reach higher quantities.
+The ebbs and flows even out, and you get a pretty good average on which to base your opinion.

-Oh, and one more thing, fellow growth marketers: user generated reviews help your SEO.
+Oh, and one more thing, fellow growth marketers: user generated reviews help SEO.

-A good review will bring clarity to your offer, authenticity to your brand, and trust to your product.
+A good review clarifies your offer, brings authenticity to your brand, and increases trust in your product.
 What’s that look like in practice, though?

-- Conflicting reviews deter shoppers from their ultimate goal of making a purchase decision.
-In other words, if a consumer reads conflicting reviews about a product they’re considering buying (some love it, some hate it), it’s likely that they’ll just move on to a different product instead of trying to uncover the truth in the conflicting reviews.
+Conflicting reviews deter shoppers from their ultimate goal of making a purchase decision.
+If some love it, and some hate it, consumers are likely to move on to a different product.
+Don’t expect them to put in too much effort to uncover the truth in the conflicting reviews.

-However, that last bullet point doesn’t lend credence to you deleting negative reviews.
-Actually, they can help breed authenticity and trust (more on that in a bit).
+That doesn’t justify negative reviews, which can help breed authenticity and trust (more on that in a bit).

 In fact, Reevo found that the quantity of reviews alone correlates strongly with conversion rates:

 So, how do you maximize the effectiveness of your reviews?
-It’s more of an art than a science usually.
-Of course, it has to do with the quality and quantity of reviews.
-But it largely has to do with how you display the reviews, as well.
+It’s more art than science (usually).
+The quality and quantity of reviews matters, of course, but so, too, does how you display the reviews.

 The most common way to display reviews is chronologically.
-This has some benefits (mainly SEO), but also suffers drawback (it’s up to chance which customer review a user sees first).
-Most eCommerce sites still order reviews by ‘most recent’:
+This has some benefits (mainly SEO), but also drawbacks: It’s up to chance which customer review a user sees first.